zyteo/LighTide/readme.md

 12 Aug 2023 - Error was due to lack of sun data retrival.
 Added get details button so that sun details can be retrieved.
+Need to start looking at integrating react routes.

 ```